 At Madison Music Foundry we provide both electric bass lessons and string bass lessons.
 Instruction is available for any age and level at a time that's convenient for you.

-ELECTRIC BASS, STRING BASS
+ELECTRIC BASS, GUITAR, PIANO

 Teaching since 1996, Ken has helped students successfully audition into Wisconsin Youth Symphony Orchestra (WYSO), WSMA Honors Orchestra, and various university music schools and conservatories.
 Many have gone on to tour in bands, play in professional orchestras and even to teach lessons.
 One on one lessons are catered to your needs whether you play professionally or for fun.
 All ages and experience levels are welcome.
 You are never too old or too young.
 In addition to being trained in multiple styles, Ken also teaches music theory, ear training and sight singing.